 Ease of Use

 The Meta bottle is nearly as simple to use as a classic Nalgene Wide-Mouth, with a few funky additions.
 We loved some of these differences, like the lid, which requires only one full 360 twist to close entirely.
 This is different than most screw-top bottles that require a few turns to ensure the lid is tight.
 The bottle is strange in that it is partially collapsible and partially hard-sided.
 This style collapsible bottle takes up more space and weighs more.
 This design made it very easy to clean, since it breaks down into two halves easily.
 The silicone portion of the bottle attracted dirt, though, while the hard-sided part shed dirt much more easily.

 In terms of durability, for a collapsible bottle, the Meta is our highest scoring model.
-Unlike the other Platypus collapsible bottles, like the DuoLock or the classic SoftBottle, the Meta is made of much more durable material.
-Combined with its fairly simple lid system, this was enough to give the Meta a durability rating that compared to some of the toughest competitors, like the Kleen Kanteen Insulated and the CamelBak Eddy+.
+Unlike the other Platypus collapsible bottles, the Meta is made of much more durable material.
+Combined with its fairly simple lid system, this was enough to give the Meta a high durability rating.